Skip to navigation Skip to content

 • leave the Reason field blank

 • press [Enter] and the effect date will default to date paid to, plus one (DPT + 1).
 Note: this does not apply when customer has returned to Australia within 13 weeks of suspension.
-In these cases, DOE for restoration is date of return to Australia as long as no other circumstances have changed
+In these cases, DOE for restoration is date of return to Australia if no other circumstances have changed

 • complete the Source field